 - 6 shsio leaves

-- 4 Tbsp Kikkoman® Seasoned Rice Vinegar (or homemade sushi vinegar; see below)
+- 4 Tbsp seasoned rice vinegar (sushi vinegar) (I used Kikkoman® Seasoned Rice Vinegar; or make my homemade sushi vinegar below)

 - Gather all the ingredients.